DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-server.md

 Jinja vars available are:

 - each remote attribute for current data type and datasource with its fetched value, only if its value is not `NULL` and not an empty list.
-- **ITEM_CACHED_VALUES**: The cache values of current item.
+- **ITEM_CACHED_VALUES**: the cache values of current item.
 A dictionary with attrname as key, and corresponding value as value.

 ##### hermes-server.datamodel.data-type-name.sources.datasource-name.secrets_attrs {#hermes-server.datamodel.data-type-name.sources.datasource-name.secrets_attrs}